SirPryderi/CSCU9YS-Exam-Notes/README.md

 ----------------------------
 Computer forensics is the practice of collecting, analysing and reporting on digital data in a way that is legally admissible.
 It can be used in the detection and prevention of crime and in any dispute where evidence is stored digitally.

-A **digital evidence** is any piece of information being subject to human intervention or not, that can be extracted from a computer, that is presented in a human-readable format.
+A **digital evidence** is any piece of information being subject to human intervention or not, that can be extracted from a computer, that is presented in a human-readable format, for instance, to be presented in a court of law.

 Computer forensics is used by:
 - Criminal prosecutors